 The baffles are designed to have varying length and spacing, so as to promote flocculation more efficiently.
 It is suggested that modules are created for the baffles based on design parameters.
 Typically PVC pipes have been used to connect the baffles together in a single module.
 If further information is needed on this type of construction it can be made available.
-The following is the suggested module arrangement for this plant, including the varying dimensions of the baffles:
+A table for suggested module arrangements will be provided later.